We will assist IMGs as they navigate to practising as physicians or in other medical roles in Canada

 Action plans

-- Develop strategies to amplify engagement and participation of IMGs in MCC governance, ensuring their perspectives are integrated into decision-making processes.
+- Develop strategies to amplify the engagement and participation of IMGs in MCC governance, ensuring their perspectives are integrated into decision-making processes.

 - Support MRAs by assisting in the establishment, formalization, and dissemination of additional pathways to licensure, while increasing awareness of these opportunities among IMGs.